EpiModel/EpiModel-Gallery/2018-11-Syphilis/README.md

 * `pri.sym` is the probability of showing symptomatic for each week during primary stage (0.205)
 * `sec.sym` is the probability of showing symptomatic for each week during secondary stage (0.106)
 * `early.trt` is the probability of receiving treatment given symptoms in primary and secondary stages (0.8)
+* `late.trt` is the probability of receiving treatment given symptoms in the tertiary state (1.0)
 * `scr.rate` is the probability of get screened as general population (yearly screening on average 1/52)

 ## Next Steps